wubetbirhanu07-ui/Lab-12-1/README.md

-In Express.js, res.send() sends data like text or JSON from the server, while res.sendFile() sends an actual file such as an HTML page.
-Use res.send() for API responses and res.sendFile() for web pages.
+During this lab, I learned that res.send() sends data like text, JSON, or HTML directly from the server, while res.sendFile() is used to send an actual file such as an HTML page.

-Why the path Module Is Needed
+I would use res.send() for API responses or simple messages and res.sendFile() when delivering full web pages.

+I also learned why the path module is important.
-In Node.js, the path module creates correct file paths.
-Without it, a relative path like public/index.html may fail if the server runs from a different directory.
+It ensures the server can locate files correctly on any operating system.
+Using a relative path like 'public/index.html' might fail if the server is run from a different folder.

-Adding a Third Page

-Create menu.html in the public folder, then add a /menu route in Express.js using res.sendFile() with path.join().
+Finally, adding a third page, like a menu page, involves creating a new HTML file in the public folder, defining a new route in server.js (e.g., /menu), and using res.sendFile() with path.join() to serve the file.
+Linking the pages together allows smooth navigation between them.

+This activity reinforced the importance of clean routing, safe file paths, and organizing server responses for a functional multi-page website.